IoT Temperature Monitoring System

 5. Block Creation: Transaction included in new block (5s intervals)

-7. Display: Temperature displayed with alerts
+7. Display: Temperature displayed on ERM-2 with alerts

 Installation Guide